Doctors to Be

-Doctors to Be is a biographical documentary series that was first broadcast on BBC Two by BBC Television and is also the name of a book, published by BBC Books, that accompanies the series.
+Doctors to Be is a biographical documentary series that was first broadcast on BBC2 by BBC Television and is also the name of a book, published by BBC Books, that accompanies the series.
 The television series follows 10 medical students who enrolled at St Mary's Hospital Medical School (now a part of Imperial College School of Medicine) in the 1985 intake of students.
 It starts in 1984 with their admission interviews, then follows them through five or six years as medical students, and ends with their first experiences of working as busy junior hospital doctors in the National Health Service.

-The BBC decided to make the series in 1983 and the BBC contacted several medical schools.
-The BBC selected St Mary's Hospital Medical School, London, England, partly because the dean, Prof Peter Richards, was enthusiastic about filming and thought that medical education was of public interest.
+The BBC decided to make the series in 1983 and contacted several medical schools.
+They selected St Mary's Hospital Medical School, London, England, partly because the dean, Prof Peter Richards, was enthusiastic about filming and thought that medical education was of public interest.
 Filming began in November 1984 when applicants were applying for university and going to interviews for the 1985 intake at St Mary's Hospital Medical School.
 St Mary's Medical School interviewed 419 applicants and 100 of these interviews were filmed.
 In the autumn of 1985, when studies had started, every student in the year was asked if they wanted to take part in the television series, and 10 students, who were thought to be outgoing and resilient to the pressures of filming, were chosen by the BBC.
 Each of the 10 medical students was filmed regularly and about 300 hours of film accumulated in total.

 The series was one of the nominations for the best factual series at the 1992 British Academy Television Awards, although it did not win an award.
 An update, Doctors to Be: 20 Years On, was first broadcast on BBC Four in 2007.